fmorenopino/LLChallenge/README.md

 ## Overview

-The code in this repository is designed to demonstrate how input images can be corrupted using an extremely simple adversarial technique:

-- **FGSM (Fast Gradient Sign Method):**
-  This method perturbs images by taking a step in the direction of the gradient of the loss with respect to the input.
+The code in this repository is designed to demonstrate how input images can be corrupted using an extremely simple adversarial technique: FGSM (Fast Gradient Sign Method).
+This method perturbs images by taking a step in the (desired) direction of the gradient of the loss with respect to the input.
 The magnitude of the perturbation is controlled by a parameter (epsilon).
 For more details, see: https://arxiv.org/pdf/1412.6572.

 ---